linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.04.2024 (announcement Web4)
+- 🔍 Dive into the future of database AI!
+We're cooking up LI, our latest innovation for Web4 🚀 How do you think AI will revolutionize database management?
+Share your thoughts with us! #AI #DatabaseRevolution #Web4Innovation 🤖

+### 25.04.2024 (announcement Web4)
+- 🎉 Get ready to explore!
+We're gearing up to drop three more awesome demos on Web4 today 🌐💻 Which demos are you most excited to try out?
+Let us know in the comments below! #Web4 #DemoDay #InteractiveFun

+### 25.04.2024 (announcement SnaxNox)
+- 🚀 Exciting times ahead!
+We're diving deep into SnaxNox development 🛠️ and crafting our first demo project 🎮.
+But wait, there's more!
+We're in the planning phase and on the lookout for passionate individuals to join our powerhouse team 💪 Got what it takes?
+Let's chat! #SnaxNox #GameDev #JoinUs

 ### 24.04.2024 (announcement Web4)
 - 🔍 Dive into the heart of innovation with us at Linkspreed! 🚀 We're constantly pushing the boundaries of our unique AI USP.
 What do you think sets our AI apart?
 Share your thoughts! 🤔 #AIInnovation #Linkspreed #CuriousMinds